signalfx/splunk-otel-python/.github/pull_request_template.md

 # Description

-_Replace this with a description of the PR.
-Explain the problem it solves and the proposed solution._
+Please include a summary of the change and which issue is fixed.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

-_List Github/JIRA issue(s) this PR fixes._
+Fixes # (issue)

 ## Type of change